brandon-craig/amazonprep/python/trees/README.md

 ### Binary Search Trees

 A binary search tree (BST) is a specialized binary tree in which each node has an integer value.
-The value of parent node is greater than or equal to the values of all of its left-side children and the value of the parent node is less than or equal to the value of all of its right-side children.
+The value of each parent node is greater-than or equal-to the values of all of its left-side children and the value of the parent node is less-than or equal-to the value of all of its right-side children.

 Basic definition and function outlines for a BST Node in python that inherits from the `Node` class that was defined above.